serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **What it is:** A tool to centrally manage security and compliance across many AWS accounts.

 **Why it matters:** Like the AWS Control Hub, this helps manage the growing number of AWS accounts under your purview.
 Security has long been a tough thing for fast-moving product teams, and a centrally managed tool like this will help you move fast and stay secure.

+#### DynamoDB per-request billing

+**What it is:** You can know pay for DynamoDB on a per-request basis, rather than pre-provisioned read and write capacity.

+**Why it matters:** DynamoDB continues to make huge progress.
+One issue with DynamoDB with serverless is that you had to determine your capacity ahead of time.
+No more.
+Like AWS Lambda, you can now pay per-request.
+This is great for coupling the cost to the value you're provided your users.

 ##### [Amplify Console](https://aws.amazon.com/about-aws/whats-new/2018/11/announcing-aws-amplify-console/)